 If your college student’s semester ends in mid-May and they’re heading back for the fall semester at the end of August, they’ll have 15 weeks of summer to work with a therapist at home.
 That’s a decent amount of time if the practitioner is available immediately and your college kid’s challenges don't require more intensive intervention.
 Getting weekly counseling for that chunk of time could make a big difference and set your college student up for a positive transition back to campus in the fall.

-As with pre-COVID-19 recommendations, the following obstacles still apply and are important to consider when looking for a local (or any) therapist:
+Here are important to ask when looking for a local (or any) therapist:

 I also recommend clients ask therapists what their setup is for virtual sessions.
 Do they work from a professional office or home office?
 If they have a home office, how do they maintain professionalism and confidentiality?

 There was an article from 2020 written by a counselor who casually mentioned that while she’s conducting her virtual sessions, her neighbor’s dog can be heard barking and she’s downgraded her wardrobe to a comfy T-shirt.
 While I appreciate her authenticity and transparency, I believe that counseling is more than just the information and processing we experience.
 I think that a therapist’s presence and performance (yes, performance) are important at creating an environment fertile for deep connection but with clear boundaries.

 The benefits and challenges of finding a therapist near campus look a lot different than finding someone at home.
 One important consideration is to establish a relationship with a counselor before the start of a semester.
 This ensures you are likely to not get wait-listed.
 In my practice, I am typically full before the start of each semester.